 Whether the scammer can or cannot block your calls there are some things you can do to harass them non-stop, even while you sleep!!

-- Once you have setup your FireRTC account have fun manually calling scammers.
+- Once you have setup your account set up, have fun manually calling scammers.
 When they block your call simply go into the settings and change your Caller ID phone number.
-Next, you will get greedy and realize you can double your efforts by having 2 browser tabs going at the same time.
-Then it is follows you will get even more greedy and open 3 tabs.
-You will keep getting greedy pasting in and calling the scammer on many tabs until you realize that your browser/computer/WiFi connection can only handle so much.
-Then you will close a tab or 2 to stay safely under the wire.
+Next, you will get greedy and realize you can double your efforts by having multiple accounts going at same time.
+Then it follows you will get even more greedy and open more accounts.
+You will keep getting greedy pasting in and calling the scammer on many accounts until you realize that your browser/computer/WiFi connection can only handle so much.
+Then you will will scale back a bit

-- Repeat the same steps above on a second machine and with a second (different) FireRTC account.
-You are now hitting the scammer with at least 40 times per minute, but likely close to 60 times per minute.
-If you have dedicated computers and high-speed internet you can hit them with 80 calls per minute easily.
+- If you have dedicated computers and high-speed internet you can hit them with 80 calls per minute easily.

 PROS – It’s free, it’s fun, you get scammers REALLY mad.

 CONS – It takes some time to set up, but worth it.
 You get some instant gratification as you build up to a professional level of hitting them.
 Also, eventually SOME scammers will block the Caller ID “NAME” instead of just the Caller ID “PHONE NUMBER”.
 Once the scammer blocks the ID name, then it doesn’t matter what phone number you change your Caller ID phone number to.
 Not all scammers can block a name, but you will encounter some.